yiisoft/config/README.md

 The `web` in the above is a config group.
 The config loader obtains it runtime according to the merge plan.
 The configurations are loaded as follows:

-- First, the default package configurations are loaded from the vendor.
-- Then the root package configurations are loaded.
-- If there is a key match, the configuration of the root package will overwrite the configuration of the package from the vendor.

-> Please note that there is no full-fledged merge.
-There are two layers: the root package (application)
-> and packages from the vendor.
-The same keys can be in different layers, but if there is a key match in
-> the root package or in packages from the vendor, an exception will be thrown about duplicate keys.
+- Vendor configurations from each `vendor/package-name`.
+These provide default values.
+- Application configurations from `config`.
+These may override default values.

+> Please note that same named keys are not allowed in any vendor configurations or any application configurations.

 ## Config groups